dayseanm04/Phishing-Attack-Detection-and-Social-Engineering-Analysis/01-Email-Analysis/Example-10-Fake-Norton-Renewal.md

 - The number **20** and the word **"notron"** (instead of Norton) in the address suggest this is a created fake account

 ---

+### 2. Inconsistent Charge Amounts

+- The header of the email lists the charge as **$480.87**
+- The body of the email states the transaction will be **$399.99**
+- These two amounts do not match, which would never occur in a legitimate automated billing notification

+This inconsistency reveals the email was carelessly crafted and is not from a real billing system.

+---